 Liquid democracy truly is not representative democracy, as representation is entirely optional, but also is very different from classic direct democracy (consider that in most polls, only a minority of votes would be direct, most of the votes coming from delegation).
 Although electronic voting is not necessary for liquid governance, pushing the idea would be costly without.
 This page assumes liquid governance uses electronic voting.

-As of 2019, liquid governance has never been used in a governmental context.
+As of 2022, no government has started using liquid governance in a mention-worthy way yet.
 It is used by a handful of organizations of volunteers, including a European political party.
-There is still little literature on liquid governance, although some very good pieces were written in this millenium.
-As this is the most novel idea treated on this site, I'm offering the following small introduction which I will at least spark your interest.
+There is still little literature on liquid governance, although some very good pieces have been written starting in this century.
+As this is the most novel idea treated on this site, I'm offering the following small introduction which I hope will at least spark your interest.

 As liquid governance is closer to direct democracy, let us imagine how things would work in pure direct democracy and see how this could be improved.
 Suppose you are part of 10 voters having to decide on one issue.
 How would you do?
 You would likely examine the issue then give your opinion, or abstain.
 But imagine the same body of voters then has to take 10 more decisions.
 How would you approach this new problem?

 In reality, if you have to take a large number of collective decisions without having all your time to do so, you would likely seek to distribute the task.
 You would find people who you tend to agree with and trust them to decide for you what is best on some issues.
 Instead of looking at all issues, you would look at a small number of issues which affect you more or in which you are specialized.
 For example, you may find you agree with Alice on many issues.
 You may then look at 5 issues, and trust Alice to decide for you on the 5 other issues.